Geetanshu0410/Gesture-Bridge/README.md

 ├── results/            # Output visualizations and prediction logs ├── README.md

+ THE CODE IS AVAIABLE IN THREE SECTION ONE FOR THE WORDS(HAGRID),ALPHABETS(ASL),DRAWING!!
+  SO BASED ON THIS FOLDER WITH ZIP IS BE CREATE AND A FINAL FOLDER OF COMPILATION OF EACH AND EVERY INSTANCE OF IT

 🚀 Future Enhancements
 🎙️ Add speech synthesis to read out translated text